lxchurbakov/lxchurbakov/readme.md

 # Sup everyone

-My name is Александр Чурбаков, I am Fullstack JS/TS developer with более чем 8 years of experience.
+My name is Alexander Churbakov, I am Fullstack JS/TS developer with more than 8 years of experience.

 ## Interests